Two RV Gypsies: Full-Time RVers

 Plus photos of Split Rock and the Sphinx Rock

 Grandfather Mountain is a mountain and state park near Linville, North Carolina.
-At 5,946 feet, it is the highest peak on the eastern escarpment of the Blue Ridge Mountains, one of the major chains of the Appalachian Mountains.
+It is the highest peak on the eastern escarpment of the Blue Ridge Mountains, one of the major chains of the Appalachian Mountains.
 The Blue Ridge Parkway passes by the south side of the mountain.

 roadside billboard for Grandfather Mountain